cfss-fa20/hw01/README.md

   I cannot wait to see how the kids tackle this challenge.
     + I am a project leader for UChicago's student-run think tank, the Paul Douglas Institute.
-3. I can not drink coffee because I find the taste horrible.
-Instead I have a **very large** tea collection which I *love* sharing with friends.
+3. I can't drink coffee because I find the taste horrible.
+Instead, I have a **very large** tea collection which I *love* sharing with friends.
 If you ever need recommendations for the best type of tea to drink (my answer is usually Earl Grey) or the best tea company (it's TWG or Williamsons), I am your girl.
 4. Despite my inability to dance, sing, or act, I really love musical theater and frequently listen to Broadway cast recordings while studying.
-My friends unfortunately are not avid fans of theater - so if you ever want to talk about musicals I would be *more than happy* to do so.
+Unfortunately, my friends are not avid fans of theater - so if you ever want to talk about musicals I would be *more than happy* to do so.
 5. I have a giant dog named Bruder who lives with my parents in London.